sdbishoyi/sdbishoyi.github.io/_pages/research.md

 ## i.
 What are the wave-like equations in the context of BHPT

 There are 3 wave-like equations in Black Hole perturbation theory.
 They are the Regge-Wheeler equation, the Zerilli equation and the Teukolsky equation.
+The first two describe perturbations in the spacetime of Schwarzschild black holes, while the third describes perturbations of Kerr black holes.

 # 3. Observational implications for Gravitational hair from extremal Kerr black holes

 ## i.
 What is hair in the context of black holes?

+Rather than directly answering the question, it is easier to understand the no-hair theorem in general relativity.
+It states that a black hole is fully characterized by three parameters namely the mass, spin and charge.
+In that sense there are no other(independent) quantities that can distinguish between two black holes.

+**Content on this page will change with increasing clarity and conciseness**